 7.11 Lettering was frequently hand painted directly onto the fascia board.
 This will be the most appropriate form of fascia signage for Georgian styled shopfronts.
 Historically hand painted signage could also be applied to a stallriser.
-Where appropriate this can still provide an opportunity for signage although an excessive amount is unlikely to be supported.
+Where b) Incised lettering and 'Brilliant' signs

-7.12 The use of applied matt vinyl lettering which imitates hand painted signage may be an acceptable alternative where painted lettering cannot be achieved; however on listed buildings traditional sign painting will be preferred.
+- appropriate this can still provide an opportunity for signage although an excessive amount is unlikely to be supported. - 7.12 The use of applied matt vinyl lettering which imitates hand painted signage may be an acceptable alternative where painted lettering cannot be achieved; however on listed buildings traditional sign painting will be preferred.